Content by Category

 ' no match

-Sub DumpToLog(ByVal As String, _
+Sub DumpToLog(ByVal s As String, _

 ByVal logLevel As Integer)